alanionita/100-days-of-code/r1-log.md

 ### R1D37
 Extending weather JS app to include plugin functionality.
 Still working on it but will give developers a few nice options out of the box to mess with.

+### R1D38 - R1D39
+Reviewed solution to plugin functionality and started next project which is "Creating a Helper Library" with JS.
+This 100d challenge is no joke 😂